Weighted Sum Rate Enhancement by Using Dual-Side IOS-Assisted Full-Duplex for Multi-User MIMO Systems: Numerical Results

 \section{Numerical Results}

 This section provides the settings for simulations and demonstrates the performance of the proposed algorithms and methods.
-In the simulation, the number of users $K=3$, and the corresponding 3-dimensional coordinates are $\left[ {20,20,1.5} \right]$, $\left[ {25, - 35,1.5} \right]$ and $\left[ {35, - 25,1.5} \right]$ m, respectively.
+In the simulation, the number of users $K = 3$, and the corresponding 3-dimensional coordinates are $\left[ {20,20,1.5} \right]$, $\left[ {25,- 35,1.5} \right]$ and $\left[ {35, - 25,1.5} \right]$ m, respectively.
 In addition, we set $\left[ {0,0,5} \right]$, $\left[ {0,1,5} \right]$, $\left[ {1,1,5} \right]$ m as the locations of the typical transmit antenna, receive antenna, and element at the dual-side IOS, respectively. $\frac{\lambda }{2}$ is the interval between any two neighboring elements or antennas, where $\lambda=0.05$ m.
 Also, $\kappa=2.5$ is the Rician exponent and $\chi=3 $ dB is the Rician factor, respectively.
-Furthermore, $\sigma_{u_k}=\sigma_r=-80$ dBm are the noise powers of $k$th user and the transmitter, respectively, and $\varepsilon_w =\varepsilon_b= {10^{ - 4}}$ is for convergence behaviors.
+Furthermore, $\sigma_{u_k}=\sigma_r=-80$ dBm are the noise powers of $k$th user and the transmitter, respectively, and $\varepsilon_w =\varepsilon_b= {10^{ - 4}}$ are convergence measurement values.
+The weighted factors for the $k$th downlink and uplink transmissions are $[0.746,0.560,0.781]$ and $[0.328,0.340,0.595]$, respectively.
 Specifically, the performance in the DS-IOS system using the proposed algorithms is compared with the following benchmark schemes: \begin{enumerate} \item \textbf{WO-IOS}: For this case, no IOS is introduced and only the beamforming matrices for uplink and downlink signals are optimized, which is selected as the benchmark for performance comparison.

-\item \textbf{SS-IOS}: The single-side IOS, a.k.a.
-STAR-RIS, is employed in our system for comparison; specifically, only the uplink transmission from the users to the transmitter is considered.
+\item \textbf{SS-IOS}: The single-side IOS, a.k.a. simultaneously transmitting and reflecting (STAR)-RIS, is employed in our system for comparison; specifically, only the uplink transmission from the users to the transmitter is considered.
 Besides, the beamforming matrices of the uplink transmission and the reflection and refraction phase shifts at the user side are optimized.

 \end{enumerate}